 EDI is based on the growing body of scientific literature about early child development and how cultural factors can help or hinder children’s potential to learn (this is the same research-based evidence that inspired the Upstart Scotland campaign).
 It covers six areas: social competence, emotional maturity, physical health and well-being, language and cognitive skills, and communication skills.

-Since 2003, kindergarten teachers in Canada (where the school starting age is six) have been carrying out the EDI with all five-year-old children.
-The results are used to inform Canadian provinces about the sorts of targeted interventions that can enhance overall development, thus leading to increased success when formal education begins.
+The EDI is used successfully in both Canada and Australia (where the school starting age is six) with all five-year-old children.
+The results are used to inform the Canadian and Australian authorities in all local areas about the sorts of targeted interventions that can enhance overall development, thus leading to increased success when formal education begins.

-Instead, as outlined above, Scotland has chosen to assess aspects of academic learning at age five.
+Scotland, as outlined above, chose instead to assess aspects of academic learning at age five.
 As far as we know, the only other countries worldwide that assess the literacy and numeracy skills of five-year-old children are England and the USA, neither of which has an impressive record in terms of childhood well-being or (given levels of national investment) ‘excellence and equity’ in educational achievement.

 And even though the SNSA is claimed to be ‘formative’, and thus not as ‘high stakes’ as US and English tests, international experts in formative assessment have pointed out that, at such an early age, results are not reliable.